akimd/bison/examples/c/README.md

 tokenized as strings, and then recursively parsed from the parser.
 So `(((1)+(2))*((3)+(4)))` uses eight parsers, with a depth of four.

+## pushcalc - calculator implemented with a push parser
+All the previous examples are so called "pull parsers": the user invokes the parser once, which repeatedly calls the scanner until the input is drained.

+This example demonstrates the "push parsers": the user calls the scanner to fetch the next token, passes it to the parser, and repeats the operation until the input is drained.

+This example is a straightforward conversion of the 'calc' example to the push-parser model.

 <!---